rlagutinhub/docker.weblogic-adminserver-app/README.md

 * Support wlst online create and modify Security Realm

-> When you created new Role Mapper with type weblogic.security.providers.authorization.DefaultRoleMapper (as in this example),at weblogic startup there will be the following issue
-> `<BEA-099503> <Evaluation of policy associated with role :Admin failed because the policy expression contains unregistered predicate: weblogic.entitlement.rules.AdministrativeGroup.>`
-> Reason: dublicated Global Roles in Home >myrealm >Providers >ExampleAuthenticator >Providers >ExampleRoleMapper >Summary of Deployments >Summary of JDBC Data Sources >Summary of Security Realms >myrealm >Realm Roles.
+> When you created new Role Mapper with type weblogic.security.providers.authorization.DefaultRoleMapper (as in this example),at weblogic startup there will be the following issue `<BEA-099503> <Evaluation of policy associated with role :Admin failed because the policy expression contains unregistered predicate: weblogic.entitlement.rules.AdministrativeGroup.>`.
+Reason: dublicated Global Roles in Home >myrealm >Providers >ExampleAuthenticator >Providers >ExampleRoleMapper >Summary of Deployments >Summary of JDBC Data Sources >Summary of Security Realms >myrealm >Realm Roles.
 This issue can be ignored (in test only).

 ```console
 [SecurityRealmAuthenticationProviders]